doke05c/Tetris-BootlegJigsaw/README.md

 6/5/22:

 Afia: I created nextType class so that when generating piece types, all 7 types are gone through before repeating.
+Since the nextTypes are stored in an arrayList, I went ahead an made the piece previews as well by adding a method in the nextType class to draw the pieces at the right positions.